-The aim of a high-quality computing education is to equip children with the logical and creative thinking skills required to become digitally literate - the ability to use information and communication technologies with confidence and competence, at a level suitable for the future workplace and as active participants in a digital world.
-At Bushy Hill, children are taught to use technology safely, respectfully and responsibly, to recognise acceptable and unacceptable behaviour and to identify a range of ways to report concerns about content or contact.
+The aim of a high-quality computing education is to equip children with the logical and creative thinking skills required to become digitally literate.
+This means using technology with confidence and competence at a level suitable for the future workplace and as active participants in a digital world.
+At Bushy Hill, children are taught to use technology safely, respectfully and responsibly.
+They recognise acceptable and unacceptable behaviour and learn to identify the range of ways in which they can report concerns about content or contact.
 Children have controlled access to the internet through portable sets of laptops and ChromeBooks.
 Computing skills are used and embedded across the curriculum.